 Ruth Haley Barton

 Do you long for a deep, fundamental change in your life with God?
 Do you desire a greater intimacy with God?
 Spiritual disciplines are activities that open us to God's transforming love and the changes that only God can bring about in our lives.
 Dive deeply into understanding seven key disciplines along with practical ideas for weaving them into everyday life.

-Beautifully written meditations on fifteen well-chosen words.
-Readers are invited to dwell intentionally with single words — remembering their biblical and literary contexts, considering the personal associations they bring up, and allowing them to become a focus for prayer and meditation.
+Word by Word is a beautifully written book of meditations on fifteen well-chosen words.
+Readers are invited to dwell intentionally with single words: remembering their biblical and literary contexts, considering the personal associations they bring up, and allowing them to become a focus for prayer and meditation.